Joble9012/Joble9012/README.md

 ### What I Did
 To start, I requested my Spotify listening history through their data request feature.
 A few days later, I received around ten separate JSON files containing roughly 900,000 streaming records.

-I began by exploring the structure of the files—examining column names, checking sample entries, and understanding what each field represented.
+I began by exploring the structure of the files, examining column names, checking sample entries, and understanding what each field represented.
 Then, using Python and pandas, I cleaned and consolidated the data into a single CSV file.
 This involved:
 - Merging all JSON files into one dataset
 - Removing unnecessary columns (e.g., IP addresses, platform details, audiobook fields)
 - Filtering out outliers like ambient noise tracks (e.g., “White Noise 3 Hour Long”)